ClickHouse/metabase-clickhouse-driver/README.md

 ## Known limitations

-* As the underlying JDBC driver version does not support columns with `(Simple)AggregationFunction` type, these columns are excluded from the table metadata and data browser result sets to prevent sync or data browsing errors.
+* As the underlying JDBC driver version does not support columns with `AggregateFunction` type, these columns are excluded from the table metadata and data browser result sets to prevent sync or data browsing errors.

 ## Contributing